ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 In simpler terms, low-level specifications analyze *program traces* and attempt to define properties of a smart contract over these traces.
 Traces refer to sequences of function executions that alter the state of a smart contract; hence, low-level specifications help specify requirements for a contract's internal execution.

-Low-level formal specifications can be given as either Hoare-style properties or properties on execution paths.
+Low-level formal specifications can be given as either Hoare-style properties or invariants on execution paths.

 ### Hoare-style properties {#hoare-style-properties}